ghinanto/virgo-bologna.github.io/README.md

 As part of the Canadian Subatomic Physics Long Range Planning process, the EIC Canada Collaboration has prepared a [briefing document](assets/docs/2020_SAP_LRP_EIC_Canada_Brief.pdf).

+## Code of Conduct

+Our collaboration is committed to maintaining an inclusive and equitable working environment for all members.
+Our commitments towards equity, diversity, and inclusions are listed in our [Code of Conduct](CodeOfConduct.md).

 ## Contact

 For information on joining or contributing, please contact [Wouter Deconinck](mailto:wouter.deconinck@umanitoba.ca).